 [X] Please mark your vote as in this example.

-PROPOSAL: Election of two Class II directors

-NOMINEES: DOUGLAS R. BROWN ALISON ROSS

-[] FOR the nominees listed above [] WITHHOLD AUTHORITY to vote (except as marked to the for the nominees listed contrary below) above

-Instructions: To withhold authority to vote for an individual nominee, write the name of the nominee on the line below:

-THE DIRECTORS RECOMMEND A VOTE FOR EACH NOMINEE.

-PROPOSAL: Amend the 1995 Directors Stock Option Plan

-[] FOR the proposal to [] AGAINST the proposal [] WITHHOLD AUTHORITY amend the 1995 to amend the 1995 to vote on the proposal Directors Stock Directors Stock to amend the 1995 Option Plan Option Plan Directors Stock Option Plan

-THE DIRECTORS RECOMMEND A VOTE FOR AMENDING THE 1995 DIRECTORS STOCK OPTION PLAN.

-PROPOSAL: Request That The Board Of Directors Rescind The Shareholder Rights Plan

-[] FOR the proposal to [] AGAINST the proposal [] WITHHOLD AUTHORITY to request that the to request that the vote on the proposal to Board rescind the Board rescind the request that the Board Shareholder Rights Shareholder Rights rescind the Shareholder Plan Plan Rights Plan

-THE DIRECTORS RECOMMEND A VOTE AGAINST THE PROPOSAL RELATING TO THE SHAREHOLDER RIGHTS PLAN.
+PROPOSAL: Election of two Class III directors NOMINEES: DOUGLAS R. BROWN ALTSON ROSS [ ] FOR the nominees listed above [ ] WITHHOLD AUTHORITY to vote (except as marked to the for the nominees listed contrary below) above Instructions: To withhold authority to vote for an individual nominee, write the name of the nominee on the line below: THE DIRECTORS RECOMMEND A VOTE FOR EACH NOMINEE.
+PROPOSAL: Amend the 1995 Directors Stock Option Plan [ ] AGAINST the proposal [ ] FOR the proposal to [ ] WITHHOLD AUTHORITY to amend the 1995 Directors Stock amend the 1995 to vote on the proposal to amend the 1995 Directors Stock Option Plan Option Plan Directors Stock Option Plan THE DIRECTORS RECOMMEND A VOTE FOR AMENDING THE 1995 DIRECTORS STOCK OPTION PLAN.
+PROPOSAL: Request That The Board Of Directors Rescind The Shareholder Rights Plan [ ] FOR the proposal to request that the [ ] AGAINST the proposal [ ] WITHHOLD AUTHORITY to to request that the vote on the proposal to Board rescind the Board rescind the request that the Board rescind the Shareholder Shareholder Rights Shareholder Rights Plan Plan Rights Plan THE DIRECTORS RECOMMEND A VOTE AGAINST THE PROPOSAL RELATING TO THE SHAREHOLDER RIGHTS PLAN.
 PLEASE SIGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE, WHICH REQUIRES NO POSTAGE IF MAILED IN THE UNITED STATES.

-NOTE: This Proxy Card must signed exactly as the name of the stockholder(s) appears on the label above.
+Signature: Signature: (IF HELD JOINTLY) Dated: \, 1999 NOTE: This Proxy Card must be signed exactly as the name of the stockholder(s) appears on the label above.
 Executors, administrators, trustees, etc. should give full title as such.
 If the signatory is a corporation, please sign full corporate name by duly authorized officer.